spacemeshos/testnet-guide/guide/install.md

 All software released by Spacemesh is 100% open source.

-The installer you are downloading was packaged from code in the [Spacemesh open source software repos](https://github.com/spacemeshos) on github.
+The Installer you are downloading was packaged from code in the [Spacemesh open source software repos](https://github.com/spacemeshos) on github.

 We provide these installers to make it convenient for non-developers to join Spacemesh.

-> If you prefer and are technically able, you can build and run a full p2p node and a CLI wallet [directly from source code](build.md) instead of using our provided installer.
+> If you prefer and are technically able, you can build and run a Node and a CLI Wallet [directly from source code](build.md) instead of using our provided Installer.

 ---